danieldelarivam/danieldelarivam.github.io/content/poetry/example.md

 Annunciation
 ----------

-Play this silk song, loose and trembling, that only cradles the night and rocks stars in another sea.
+Play this silk song, loose and trembling, \n that only cradles the night and rocks stars in another sea.

 From the depths of darkness, golden boats are born